tlwl19/EGL314/README.md

 ```

-After the frames have been created, we will start to create the buttons in the 3x4 grid.
+After the frames have been created, we will start to create the buttons for the horoscopes and their respective names as labels in the 3x4 grid.

 ```
 inputrow = 6